 Olive R Odewahn: A Country Life

-As part of our 2020 Season of Photography, we present a collection of photographs taken between the late 1920's and mid-1960's, and form a record of one woman's experience as a pioneering female photographer.
+As part of our Open Call program, we are pleased to present a collection of photographs taken between the late 1920's and mid-1960's, and form a record of one woman's experience as a pioneering female photographer.
 Olive Odewahn's work is an example of mid-twentieth century vernacular photography in rural Australia.